guillaumelobet/evoDevoClass/_posts/2017-03-06-Reading_Material.md

 ---
 ## Learning Objective
 <br>
-1. At the end of reading this material you should be able to briefly define the field of evolutionary development.
+At the end of reading this material you should be able to
+1. Briefly define the field of evolutionary development.
 2. Explain how time is conveyed on a phylogenetic tree.

 <br>